Service of Process

 designated as an agent, for the purpose of accepting service,

 if the Subpoena is for a corporation.
 The original is returned

 to the court through the United States Marshal for the

-Return: The individual sewing the process shall execute the return
+Return: The individual serving the process shall execute the return

 in the space provided at the bottom of the subpoena